 This bouquet is made exclusively of Marginpar flowers.
 We love how a single Clematis is also used in the bride’s hairstyle to make it a whole.

-Furthermore, we see the playful grass Chasmantium Latifolium, Aster Dark Milka, Campanula Champion Pink, Scabiosa Scoop™, Limonium China White, de witte Astrantia Billion Star® and three kinds of Clematis Amazing®: Miami, Havana and Vienna.
+Furthermore, we see the playful grass Chasmantium Latifolium Mantis, Aster Dark Milka, Campanula Champion Pink, Scabiosa, Limonium China White, the white Astrantia Billion Star® and three kinds of Clematis Amazing®: Miami, Havana and Vienna.

 Not standard, but just as beautiful is this second hand-tied bouquet.
 Miranda has chosen a less common colour palette.
 Because of the warm tones and airy way of tying it, this playful bouquet is just a little bit different.

-The following flowers are used in the bouquet: Clematis Amazing® Kibo & Sevilla, Daucus Carota 'Dara', Talinum 'Long John', Gloriosa Fifty Shades, Miscanthus Red Cloud, Scabiosa Scoop™, Crocosmia Prince of Orange and Jatropha Firecracker.
+The following flowers are used in the bouquet: Clematis Amazing® Kibo & Sevilla, Daucus Carota 'Dara', Talinum 'Long John', Gloriosa Superba Simba Fifty Shades, Miscanthus White Cloud, Scabiosa, Crocosmia Prince of Orange and Jatropha Firecracker.